libreswitch/ops/docs/qos_cli.md

 All users.

 #### Parameters
-The optional 'default' parameter will display the factory default value.
+The optional "default" parameter displays the factory default value.

 #### Examples
 ```